Toluna-IP/tolunaintegratedpaneldocs/memberrouting/endpages.md

 ### Max Survey Reached

-Used when a Member as already completed the daily maximum number of Surveys allowed.
+Used when a Member has already completed the daily maximum number of Surveys allowed.

 ### Qualified